 Why it works: When citric acid dissolves in water, the polar molecules of water interact with citric acid, an interaction that pulls apart the hydrogen atoms bonded to oxygen in the acid.
 It's a triprotic acid, meaning it can donate up to three hydrogen ions (H⁺) per molecule in water.

-The baking soda acts as a base, and the reaction produces carbon dioxide gas—hence the fizz!
+The baking soda acts as an acceptor of H+ ions.
+Their reaction produces carbon dioxide gas—hence the fizz!
 This release of gas is a direct result of acid-base neutralization.

 Bonus Tip: Try comparing the reaction using vinegar or orange juice and notice differences in intensity—that's acidity in action!